Updated on Dec 8, 2022

 The backup process for your database begins by accessing the phpMyAdmin feature of the cPanel provided with every WooCommerce Hosting package you purchase from us.

 Then you will need to find the database by searching for its name in the vertical tree view located on the left side of the phpMyAdmin application.
 Once you find the database, please click on the same so you can be moved to the table view of the database and once there simply click on the Export tab from the top navigation menu.

-Then the only thing remaining to do is to click on the GO button and thanks to our SSD storage you will receive a .sql backup of your database directly on your local computer for few seconds depending on the size of your database.
+Then the only thing remaining to do is to click on the GO button and thanks to our SSD storage you will receive a .sql backup of your database directly on your local computer for a few seconds depending on the size of your database.

 With this, you are done with the complete backup of your website!